pjakobi/my-slapd/README.md

 # comtics-slapd
-# comtics-slapd

 This is a spec file that may be used to install quickly an openldap instance (rpm format).
 The rpm comes with a few configuration files that are necessary.
 The spec file also lists the various dependencies that are necessary, including fusion directory.

-## Set up
+## Preparation
-As usual with RPMs, a build environment is necessary, typically rpmbuild/{SPECS, SOURCES, RPMS, ...} (see rpm documentation).
+* As usual with RPMs, a build environment is necessary, typically _somewhere_/rpmbuild/{SPECS, SOURCES, RPMS, ...} (see rpm documentation).

+* Also, you need to know your `version.release`.
+This is to be found at the beginning of the spec file on gitHub (my-slapd.spec) :
+    %define version 0.0
+    %define release 1

+* Once you have it, download the complete repo : git clone git://github.com/pjakobi/my-slapd my-slapd-0.0.1

+* In the my-slapd-0.0.1/myslapd.spec file, set the _topdir_ to `_somewhere_/rpmbuild`.
+Save it into the `_somewhere_/rpmbuild/SPECS` directory

+* At last, create a tar.gz file; it should reside in the SOURCES subdir of the RPM build system : tar cvfz SOURCES/my-slapd-0.0.1.tar.gz my-slapd-0.0.1/*

+## LDAP Set up

 In order to use this feature, the yum repositories are also to be set correctly (CentOS base, etc.).
 For Fusion directory repos, refer to the site's documentation.